tsmith512/tsmithcreative/content/blog/2020-08-12-magic-travel-spreadsheet/index.md

 {{< media type="image" src="image7.png" alt="Another sample route, focusing on columns A through D" >}}

 Columns A, B, and C?
-Those are easy.
+Simpler calculations.
 A and B both "add one to the row above" — Google Sheets is smart enough to properly handle `[date] + 1` correctly.
-C just copies diagonally from the previous row's D.
+C copies diagonally from the previous row's Column D.

 ## [Named Ranges](https://support.google.com/docs/answer/63175) and [Conditional Formatting](https://support.google.com/docs/answer/78413)